crest-lab/crest-docs/page/examples/irmsd.md

 | `cregen` | the original, empirical CREGEN procedure |

-As an example, `ensemble.xyz` below contains a single conformer of alanineglycine twice — the second entry only has its methyl group rotated by 120°, which permutes the three methyl hydrogens.
+As an example, `ensemble.xyz` below contains a single conformer of alanineglycine twice.
+In the second entry only the methyl group is rotated by 120°, which permutes the three methyl hydrogens.
 Classical RMSD sees a difference of 0.687 Å, far above the default threshold of `RTHR = 0.125 Å`, and would keep both structures.
 The iRMSD-based sorting recognizes the rotamer and merges them into one group with degeneracy 2: